wiloon/blog/content/post/archive-1/2015-03-24-table-bench-and-desk.md

 "Bench" as a seat seems a more American usage.

 "Table" is the basic structure: a flat surface on legs.
-It&#8217;s called a "desk" if it is designed or used primarily for work (eg. with drawers etc).
+It's called a "desk" if it is designed or used primarily for work (eg. with drawers etc).